 Examine, assess, and articulate core beliefs and values, and apply that knowledge to analyze and evaluate complex ethical situations from various perspectives.

 Promote the quality of life in the civic community through actions that enrich individual life and benefit the community.

 Transfer previous learning to new situations, reflect on learning experiences, and initiate steps to apply effective learning strategies to improve and expand knowledge, skills, and competence.

 |Areas of Knowledge Distribution Requirements||45|

-Within the 90 credits required for the A.A. degree, students must complete special requirements in Integrated Studies, Communication, U.S. Culture and Global Studies, as listed below.
+Within the 90 credits required for the AA degree, students must complete special requirements in Integrated Studies, Communication, U.S. Culture and Global Studies.
 Students should consult their college advising office for a current listing of these courses.
 Specially designated courses that satisfy these requirements differ by college.
-Special designation credit for courses taken at one of the Seattle Community Colleges will transfer to other colleges in the district.
+Special designation credit for courses taken at one of the Seattle Colleges will transfer to other colleges in the district.

 - At least 8 credits of Integrated Studies.
 (This requirement may be met through specially designated individual courses, linked courses, or coordinated studies programs.)

 - At least one course in Communication.